nrkno/terraform-provider-lastpass/README.md

 ## Getting started:

 1. Install [Terraform](https://www.terraform.io/downloads.html) v0.12 or later.
-1. Install the latest pre-compiled binary (Linux/MacOS/Windows) inside `~/.terraform.d/plugins`.
-Check [releases](https://github.com/nrkno/terraform-provider-lastpass/releases) page.
+1. Install the [latest binary release](https://github.com/nrkno/terraform-provider-lastpass/releases) inside `~/.terraform.d/plugins` on Linux/MacOS, or `%APPDATA%\terraform.d\plugins` on Windows.
+You may have to create this directory if it doesn’t exist yet.
 2. Make sure to have [lastpass-cli](https://github.com/lastpass/lastpass-cli) in your current `$PATH`.
-3. Once a plugin is installed, run `terraform init` to initialize it.
+3. Once the provider is configured, run `terraform init` to initialize it.

 Bonus:

 - Set `LPASS_AGENT_TIMEOUT=86400` inside your `~/.lpass/env` to stay logged in for 24h.
 Set to `0` to never logout (less secure).
 - Set `LASTPASS_USER` and `LASTPASS_PASSWORD` env variables to avoid writing login to your .tf-file.

 ## Example Usage: